ufz/ogs/web/content/docs/devguide/advanced/compiler-cache/index.md

 <div class='win'>

 Windows support in ccache is not yet in the main ccache development line.
-Please install ccache from https://github.com/cristianadam/ccache/releases.
+Please install [ccache](https://github.com/cristianadam/ccache/releases).

 Just extract the archive and put the `ccache.exe` into the `PATH`.